laklau/agency-jekyll-theme/README.md

 # Agency Jekyll Theme

-Welcome to your new Jekyll theme!
-In this directory, you'll find the files you need to be able to package up your theme into a gem.
-Put your layouts in `_layouts`, your includes in `_includes` and your sass in `_sass`.
+Welcome to Agency Jekyll Theme!
 To experiment with this code, add some sample content in the yaml files in `_data` and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

-[Agency Jekyll Theme](http://github.com/laklau/agency-jekyll-theme/tree/gh-pages) is a jekyll theme gem, the jekyllization by [Adab1ts] (http://github.com/adab1ts) of Agency theme.
+[Agency Jekyll Theme](http://github.com/laklau/agency-jekyll-theme/tree/gh-pages) is a jekyll theme [gem](https://rubygems.org/gems/agency-jekyll-theme), the jekyllization by [Adab1ts] (http://github.com/adab1ts) of Agency theme.

 [Agency](http://startbootstrap.com/template-overviews/agency/) is a one page agency portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).